Faithful flatness of Hopf algebras over coideal subalgebras with a bimodule conditional expectation: Proof Of Theorem

-It is immediate that $(1)\Rightarrow (2)$ since an equivalence of categories is a faithfully exact functor and the exact sequences in $\lA$ and $\lHlC$ are precisely those that are exact in ${_k\mathcal M}$, and it has already be been mentioned that $(2)\Rightarrow (3)$.
-The rest of this section is devoted to the proof of $(3)\Rightarrow (1)$, which will consist of showing that the unit and counit of the pair of adjoint functors $(L,R)$ in (\ref{eqn:pair}) are isomorphims, and will be done in several steps.
+It is immediate that $(1)\Rightarrow (2)$ since an equivalence of categories is a faithfully exact functor and the exact sequences in $\lA$ and $\lHlC$ are precisely those that are exact in ${_k\mathcal M}$.
+It is clear that $(3)\Rightarrow (1)$.
+The arguments we develop to prove Theorem \ref{thm:ffce} will provide as well a proof of (2)$\Rightarrow$(3).